-- receiving a Medicaid payment in the state and is an IHS facility, tribally owned and/or operated facility, or an other federally owned or operated facility ("Group 1")

-A. The hospital has a
+maniming a Madiasid mati anta

+receiving a Medicaid patients

+payment in the state 2.
+The hospital is located

+and is an IHS facility, in a rural area , defined

+tribally owned and/or in accordance with

+operated facility, or an Section 1923(d)(2)(B)

+other federally owned or of the Social Security

+operated facility Act, and has at least two

+("Group 1") (2) physicians with staff

-- 1.A.
-The hospital has a
+1.A.
+The hospital has a privileges to perform

 MIUR which is at least

+non-emergency

-one standard
+one standard deviation 2 obstetric procedures

-deviation above the
+above the mean MIUR 3.
+The patients of the

-mean MIUR for all
+for all hospitals hospital are

-hospitals receiving a
+receiving a Medicaid predominantly under 18

-Medicaid payment in

-the state
+payment in the state years of age

-and is a privately
+The hospital meets all of 4.
+The hospital was in

+the requirements of 1 existence on December

+above (Group 1) and is 22, 1987 but did not

-owned or privately
+a privately owned or offer non-emergency

-operated hospital
+privately operated obstetric services as of

-licensed by the state of
+hospital licensed by the that date

+state of Arizona that date

-Arizona ("Group 1A")
+("Group 1A")

-- 2. The hospital has a Low Income Utilization Rate (LIUR) that exceeds 25% and is an IHS facility, tribally owned and/or operated facility, or an other federally owned or operated facility ("Group 2")
+· · · · · · · · · · · · · · · · · · ·

+1

+Income Utilization Rate

+(LIUR) that exceeds

+25% and is an IHS

+facility, tribally owned

+and/or operated facility,

+or an other federally

+owned or operated

+facility ("Group 2")

-- 2.A.
+2.A.
 The hospital has a

 LIUR that exceeds 25%

+The hospital meets all of

+the requirements of 2

-and is a privately
+above (Group 2) and is

-owned or privately
+a privately owned or

-operated hospital
+privately operated

-licensed by the state of
+hospital licensed by the

+state of Arizona

-Arizona ("Group 2A")
+("Group 2A")

+3. The hospital is a

+governmentally-

+operated hospital and is

+not an IHS facility,